Freight Shipping from Jacksonville to New Orleans

 How much does it cost to ship freight from Jacksonville to New Orleans?

-Full truckload (FTL) rates from Jacksonville, FL to New Orleans, LA currently range from $1,406-$1,733 for a standard dry van load over the 654-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to New Orleans, LA currently range $1,406-$1,733 (roughly $2.17-$2.67 per mile over 654 miles).
 LTL shipments typically cost $560-$956 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to New Orleans?

-Standard FTL transit from Jacksonville to New Orleans is approximately 12 hrs by truck over 654 miles.
+Standard FTL transit from Jacksonville to New Orleans is approximately 12 hrs by truck over 654 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via CSX Jacksonville Intermodal (JAXPORT area) to NS New Orleans Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Jacksonville to New Orleans freight?